The Ladies Professional Golf Association (LPGA) is one of the longest-running women’s professional sports associations in the world.

 LPGA Board of Directors

 The responsibility for oversight and guidance of the management of the LPGA lies with the LPGA Board of Directors.
-The Board of Directors is composed of six independent directors; the LPGA Player Directors (Player Executive Committee); Deb Vangellow, the national president of the LPGA Teaching and Club Professionals (T&CP); and Michael Whan, commissioner of the LPGA.
+The Board of Directors is composed of six independent directors; the LPGA Player Directors (Player Executive Committee); Deb Vangellow, the national president of the LPGA Professionals; and Michael Whan, commissioner of the LPGA.

 LPGA Tour Qualifying